Home » Water Softening » Water Softener Guides » Do Water Softeners Remove Chlorine? No, Here’s Why

 Chlorine Prevalence in Water

-Most of United States’ water sources rely on chlorine to disinfect the water from hazardous contaminants that are dangerous to our health and wellbeing.
+Most water sources in the US rely on chlorine to disinfect the water of hazardous contaminants that can be harmful to health and well-being.

-This doesn’t just include tap water either—the bottled water brands that you’ve grown to love also use chlorine to keep their product clear of bacteria.
+This doesn’t just include tap water—the bottled water brands you love also use chlorine to keep their product clear of bacteria.

 Should You Remove Chlorine from Water?

 The answer to this question is mainly one of personal choice.
-There are no proven health dangers to moderate chlorine intake.
-Nevertheless, people remove chlorine entirely from their drinking water just to be on the side of caution.
+Moderate chlorine intake has no proven health risks.
+Nevertheless, many people remove chlorine from their drinking water just to be on the safe side.

 What to Use For Chlorine Instead of Water Softeners